VoigtLab/MIT-BroadFoundry/dialout-designs/README.md

 ## 3. Analyze the dialout process

 Analysis of the dialout process can be performed to give statistics on the success of barcoding designs containing different combinations of parts.
-The `dialout_part_analysis.py` script analyzes the `dialout_barcodes.csv` file generated in the previous step.
+The `dialout_part_analysis.py` script analyzes the `dialout_designs.csv` file generated in the previous step.

     python ./bin/dialout_part_analysis.py dialout_barcodes.csv output_analysis.csv